-The five foremost closest to the house poked through their packs for the makings of a fire.
+The five closest to the house poked through their packs for the makings of a fire.
 They were going to torch the house.
 One of the men stood before the house which was just barely visible to him.

 "Lady Shaela.
 We the people of West View do hereby decree that you are found guilty under Exeter's Law that states that all those who practice the craft of Wytching shall be summarily tried and executed.
 You have foregone your right to a trial by your escape from our holding facility here in West View.
-Therefore you are to be apprehended and or executed by force immediately." the man being one of the few whom could read made the announcement uneasily.
+Therefore you are to be apprehended and executed by force immediately." the man being one of the few whom could read, made the announcement uneasily.